tsucres/SwiftyMercuryReady/README.md

 This part of the project is an example of implementation of the previous part.
 You can use it as is if it fits your needs or modify it as you want.

-In short, it's a controller handling a `WKWebView` that has a `ReaderWebView` associated (meaning the will always show the same content).
-It implements a navigation bar and a toolbar presenting the basic webview controls.
+In short, it's a controller handling a `WKWebView` that has a `ReaderWebView` associated (meaning they will always show the same content).
+It implements a navigation bar and a toolbar presenting the basic webview controls (back, forward and refresh).

 For a basic usage, all you have to do is instantiate the `ArticleReaderController` and give it a URL.
 Al the rest is controlled by the user.